 Before becoming an actor, Slim Pickens was riding on the rodeo circuit.
 Someone told him that he should take up another line of work because all he would ever get in the rodeo was "Slim Pickin's."

 Louis Burton (Bert) Lindley, Jr.

-Ever remembered as the Air Force major from Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1964), it is therefore ironic that Pickens' nephew, Jim "Slim" Pickens, became a career officer in the US Navy.
+Ever remembered as the Air Force major from Dr. Strangelove: How I Learned to Stop Worrying and Love the Bomb (1964), it is interesting that Pickens' nephew, Jim "Slim" Pickens, became a career officer in the US Navy.

 Brother of Easy Pickens.

 Dedicatee of Howard Waldrop's story "Night of the Cooters," whose protagonist is Sheriff Bert Lindley.

 Well, there was this big, lanky, fourteen-year-old California ranch kid, and he went into the rodeo manager's office and said, "Mister, I want to sign up for the calf-roping but my paw says I ain't allowed to.
 So I can't use my right name."
 And the manager said, "Son, no matter what name you use, it'll be slim pickin's out there today."
 So the boy said, "That's as good a name as any, I reckon-put me down as Slim Pickin's."
 The manager spelled it "Pickens," and the boy won $400 that afternoon.
 (As told to Ed Zern)